Universitas lingvarum Litvaniae

 Universitas lingvarum Litvaniæ (Lietuvos kalbų visuma; The Entirety of the Lithuanian language) is the oldest surviving grammar of the Lithuanian language published in the territory of the Grand Duchy of Lithuania.
 It was written in Latin and was published in the Lithuanian capital Vilnius by the Vilnius University Press in 1737.
 Its author is unknown, however the grammar of the Lithuanian language shows that the author may have originated from the districts of Dotnuva, Kėdainiai, Surviliškis, Šėta.
 It was written independently as there is no influence of the grammar of the Lithuanian language of Lithuania Minor.

+Latin and Polish influences

 The structure of the Universitas lingvarum Litvaniæ and the classification of parts of language were influenced by the Latin and Polish grammars of that period.
 The most important feature of the Universitas lingvarum Litvaniæ, which distinguishes it from other grammars of the Lithuanian language of that period, is the understanding of the system of accentuation of the Lithuanian language and fairly consistent marking of adjectives.

+Expanded edition, reprints, and translations

 In 1829, Simonas Stanevičius published an expanded variant of the Universitas lingvarum Litvaniæ in Vilnius with a title Grammatica brevis linguæ Lituanicæ seu Samogiticæ (Trumpas pamokimas kałbos lituviškos arba źemaitiškos; A Short Edification of the Lithuanian or Samogitian language).
 In 1896, Jan Michał Rozwadowski republished it in Kraków.

 In 1981, the facsimile edition together with the Lithuanian translation was published by Kazimieras Eigminas in Vilnius.